 Kansas Coalition Against Sexual and Domestic Violence (KCSDV)

-To improve systems’ responses to survivors of sexual assault, domestic violence, and stalking in rural Kansas communities by working together with rural KCSDV member programs to strengthen and formalize their collaborations with allied professionals.
+To improve responses to survivors of sexual assault, domestic violence, and stalking in rural Kansas communities by working with rural KCSDV member programs and allied professionals to strengthen and formalize their collaborations.
 Coordinate and work closely with rural member programs and other KCSDV staff and projects to develop programming, best practice strategies, protocols, and training curricula for responding to the needs of rural survivors of sexual assault, domestic violence, and stalking.

 - Gather and become familiar with information and resources from KCSDV member programs, other state coalitions, and national technical assistance providers on collaboration development to address sexual assault, domestic violence, and stalking in rural communities.